Use the slider or buttons below to view the last 24 hours of webcam photos.

-About our Webcams
+About our Webcam

 Our webcam is mounted at our headquarters in Dublin, New Hampshire, on the side of the Thomas Building, named for the founder of The Old Farmer's Almanac, Robert B. Thomas (editor from 1792 to 1846).
 Our accounting, circulation, and information services departments are located in this building.
 The small photo at the right shows the webcam mounted on the side of the building.
 The webcam image is updated once a minute.

 Sagendorph Building — The red building on the left is the Sagendorph Building, part of the headquarters of Yankee Publishing Inc., publishers of The Old Farmer's Almanac and Yankee magazine.
 The building is named for Robb Sagendorph (Almanac editor from 1941-1970), founder of Yankee magazine and the 11th editor of The Old Farmer's Almanac.
 The portion of the building in view dates from 1805.
 Several construction projects undertaken between 1964 and the present have added a considerable amount of office space that is out of view of the camera.
+You can see a drone flyover of the building here.

 Yankee Publishing Parking — The parking lot in the center of the frame is used by the employees of Yankee Publishing and, occasionally, Dublin citizenry.
 You might see a fire truck or water truck on the far right, as the Dublin Fire Hall is located next door.